kadena-io/pact-5/docs/builtins/General/negate.md

 ### Return value

-The `negate` function returns the negation of the specified `value`
+The `negate` function returns the negation of the specified `value`.

 ### Examples